Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 - Shed tears.
-Purge and holler and wail and no one hears you!
+Purge and holler and wail and no one judges you!

 - Snakes shed skin when they have to grow bigger; what can you shed to enlarge your self?

 Scrutinize your surroundings

 on a solo hiking trail

 - What do you want to focus on in the great outdoors that you never seem to have time for when you're hiking in a group?

 - Get off the ant trail of every day life and follow a trail into mystery and who knows what adventures.

 - Be open to surprise!
 It is a wise teacher and may hold up a mirror to yourself.

 - I want to get better at off trail navigation, wild crafting, and survival skills.... what's on your list?

 - By being alone, you put a little more pressure on yourself to get it just right.

 - And there are no distractions pulling you away when you're immersed in a subject and the hours are just flowing by.

 - There is a time honored tradition of turning to Nature to find one's path through life by connecting with a higher power.
 Call it what you will.

 - Think of your time alone as hiking on unseen trails as your feet fall upon the trails on your map.

 - Or a good dose of Nature Therapy!